 BIOGRAPHY

 Lars Young Vik is an Australian cross-country skier who has emerged as one of the nation’s most promising talents in Nordic skiing.
-Born in Oslo, Norway, to a Norwegian father and Australian mother, Lars grew up near the iconic Holmenkollen Ski Stadium and began skiing as a child.
+Born in Oslo, Norway, to a Norwegian father and Australian mother, Young Vik grew up near the iconic Holmenkollen Ski Stadium and began skiing as a child.
 Initially focused on distance events, he transitioned to sprint disciplines in his late teens, showing rapid improvement and earning selection for the Australian national team.

 His breakthrough came in 2021 when he made his World Cup debut in Ulricehamn, Sweden, and later represented Australia at the Beijing 2022 Winter Olympics, finishing 55th in the men’s sprint free and 76th in the 15km classic.

-Since his Olympic debut, Lars has steadily climbed the international rankings.
+Since his Olympic debut, Young Vik has steadily climbed the international rankings.
 In the 2024–25 season, he delivered career-best performances, including a 33rd-place finish in the freestyle sprint at the World Championships in Trondheim—Australia’s best sprint result at the event since 2005—and narrowly missed qualifying for the World Cup sprint finals in Lahti by just 0.02 seconds, finishing 31st.
 He also contributed to Australia’s team efforts with a 20th-place finish in the men’s team sprint and the relay at the World Championships.
 These results earned him recognition as Snow Australia’s Cross Country Male Athlete of the Year for 2025, highlighting his progress and consistency at the elite level.

 Away from competition, he is completing a bachelor’s degree in economics and enjoys gaming and studying during downtime.
 His proudest moment remains being selected for the Australian Olympic team in 2022, and his focus now is firmly on Milano Cortina 2026.